tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 - Basic understanding

     When Layer2Candidate is registered as a member in DAOCommittee, the operator address of Layer2Candidate is registered as the key value of the mapping, so the operator address should not be changed.
-However, because the operator of the L2 layer (SystemConfig) can change at any time, an Operator contract was created.
-The Operator contract is a contract that maps to the SystemConfig contract.
-In other words, the address of the Operator contract must be created using the SystemConfig (L2 layer) contract address.
+However, because the operator of the L2 layer (rollupConfig) can change at any time, an Operator contract was created.
+The Operator contract is a contract that maps to the rollupConfig contract.
+In other words, the address of the Operator contract must be created using the rollupConfig (L2 layer) contract address.
 Because there is a possibility of logic changes in the future, it was implemented as a proxy.

 - Authority
     - Owner: The owner can set the logic of the deployed operator.